Fact-checked by the SnapMessages editorial team

 Do Calm or Headspace have scientific research backing their programs?

-Both Calm and Headspace cost $69.99 per year as of July 2025.
+Both Calm and Headspace cost $69.99 per year.
 Family plans covering up to six accounts are available from both at $99.99 per year.
 Headspace also offers discounted student pricing and free access through select employer wellness programs.

-Is it worth paying for Calm vs Headspace as a beginner, or should I try free alternatives first?
+Is it worth paying for Calm or Headspace as a beginner, or should I try free alternatives first?

 Use both free trials before paying.
 Headspace’s 7-day trial and Calm’s 7-day trial cost nothing and give you enough time to evaluate fit.
 Calm’s permanently free Daily Calm session also means you can build a habit without spending anything.
 Only subscribe once you know the format works for your routine.